Technical FAQ

 For Rekordbox, Traktor, Virtual DJ and Engine DJ conversions: no. DJ Cue Bridge only outputs a library file (rekordbox.xml, collection.nml, database.xml).
 Your audio files are never touched.

-For Serato as a target: yes — cue points are written into the ID3/Vorbis tags of the audio files.
+For Serato as a target: yes — cue points are written directly into the ID3/Vorbis tags of the audio files (GEOB "Serato Markers2" for MP3/AIFF, Vorbis comment for FLAC).
 You download a modified copy of each file; the original on disk is never overwritten.
-The audio data itself (the PCM waveform) is never re-encoded or modified in any way — only the metadata tags change.
+The audio data itself (the PCM waveform) is never re-encoded — only the metadata tag section changes.
+These modified files must then replace the originals in your music folder so that Serato picks up the embedded cue data when you next open those tracks.

 FLAC and MP3 for tag-based codecs (Serato, Mixed In Key).
 For library-file codecs (Rekordbox XML, Traktor NML, Virtual DJ XML, Engine DJ SQLite) any audio format works because the library file references files by path rather than embedding data inside them.